-“For the kingdom of God is not just a lot of talk; it is living by God’s power” (1 Cor.
-4:20).
+“For the kingdom of God is not just a lot of talk; it is living by God’s power” (1 Corinthians 4:20).
 Great statement, eh?
 But what exactly does it mean?
 Here’s my two cents’ worth: I believe it means that we, as followers of Jesus Christ, need to shed our comfortable Christianity and start living in a way that forces us to depend on God’s power to survive and thrive if we want to grow in our faith and understanding of who He is.

 I grew up in a Christian home and chose to follow Jesus when I was eight years old.
 I attended church twice each Sunday, Pioneer Girls on Wednesday evening, and youth group on Friday.
 I went to church summer camps, attended Daily Vacation Bible School, participated in Bible quiz contests, played the piano in church, and sang in the girls’ choir.
 I later attended Bible college for three years and even returned to that college as a staff member for nearly three years following graduation.